 Those training for an upcoming marathon should know that the final weeks before race day are essential for one’s success.
 So important that it’s got it’s own name: the taper.

 The taper is a period of time when athletes scale back their training to rest and recover for race day.
 The miles have been run, the hard work done, and as the popular adage goes, “the hay is in the barn.”
-There is indeed very little you can do at this point to get fitter or faster, yet a lot you could do to get slower and/or sabotage your training.
+There is indeed very little you can do at this point to get fitter or faster, yet a lot you could do to sabotage your training.

-The point of the taper is to reduce training volume in order to let the body fully recover and adapt to past training.
+The point of the taper is to reduce total training volume in order to let the body fully recover and adapt to past training.
 Exactly how much to scale back varies by individual, but many popular programs suggest reducing peak mileage by about 20-25 per cent each week in the final three weeks of training.
 The frequency of running should remain roughly the same and runners are encouraged to maintain a small amount of intensity too.
 If done right, a taper can improve one’s performance by as much as five per cent, which can mean several minutes in a marathon.
 That could be the difference between a new PB or possibly even a coveted BQ.

 Three weeks is about the most you’d want to consider for a good taper.
 Many elite runners opt to do a shorter taper which occurs over the final 10-14 days and prevents them from feeling stale.
 “Less is more” is never more true than when talking about the marathon taper.
 Be assured you will not lose your hard-earned fitness or suddenly forget how to run long or fast.
 If ever in doubt, run less.

 But even after you’ve trained for months and tapered in the final few weeks, there is still the small matter of running 42.2K on race day, where quite a bit can still go wrong.

 The two most significant errors one can make on marathon race day pertain to proper pacing and in-race fueling/hydration.